To view a map of the catchment area for this school click here

 It is important to complete the application form (either online or in paper form) with as much information as you can.
 Places are allocated using “Priority Criteria”.
 If there are too many requests, and schools Admission Numbers (AN) are exceeded priority will be given to children in the appropriate age-range, whose parents applied on time, in the following order:

-ii.
-Children in care of a Local Authority and those children who were previously looked after children, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) are considered under this criterion.
-In such circumstances a letter from the last Local Authority in which the child was in the care of will be required.
+i.
+A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions as prescribed in Section 22(1) of the Childcare Act 1989 at the time of making the application.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to residence order 19 in special guardianship order).
+In such circumstances, a letter from the last Local Authority in which the child was in the care of will be required.

 iii.
-The child’s place of residence is taken to be the parental home.
+The child’s place of residence is taken to be the parental/guardian home.
 Living in the catchment area does not guarantee you a place at your catchment school.

 - Children subject to Child Protection Plans